 Consider partnering with CSC to ensure everyone has access to hands-on science education.

-Contact CSC’s Director of Advancement at (828) 322-8169 x 313 for more information on how you or your business can support CSC.
+Contact CSC’s Donor Relations Manager at (828) 322-8169 x 313 for more information on how you or your business can support CSC.

 When you or your business partners with CSC, together we can bring more science programs to more children throughout the Catawba Valley.
 CSC’s Partners in Science provide essential support for science education programs during the school year.
 Your support helps CSC keep program fees low so more area schools can participate in hands-on science education at CSC.